 XBT is designed for use with Linux Mint’s 18.x series and Ubunttu 16.04 and up.
 Thanks for all your kind feedback and interest in XBT!

-Version 2.2 includes many small fixes but looks and works just like version 2.0.
+Version 2.3 includes many small fixes but looks and works pretty much like version 2.0.
+New features include better command line operation and the ability to call XBT within a script.
 You can update by simply running the xbt-install.sh script from the new zip package again.

 Watch the video to learn how to install and use XBT: